ScrollPrize/scrollprize-website/docs/09_faq.md

 ### What signals might be present in the 3D X-ray scans for ink detection?

-We don’t really know, but we suspect that ink might be filling in between the grid pattern of papyrus, kind of like syrup filling in gaps in a waffle.
+There remain open questions, but we suspect that ink might be filling in between the grid pattern of papyrus, kind of like syrup filling in gaps in a waffle.

 <figure className="max-w-[400px]">
   <img src="/img/faq/waffle.png"/>